yo1000/bluefairy/README.md

 # Usage

 1. Enable DockerRemoteAPI.
+2. Installation of MongoDB.
+And configured to allow remote access.
-2. Set the API endpoint in the `application.properties`
+3. Set the DockerAPI endpoint and MongoDB connection info in the `application.properties`
-3. `mvn spring-boot:run`
+4. `mvn spring-boot:run`